-Best Time to Go to Sequoia National Park
+Best Time to Visit Sequoia National Park

-Sequoia National Park is open all year and is seldom crowded, receiving only about one-third of the visitors that threaten to overrun Yosemite.
-Most weekends, even in mid-summer, you can find hotel rooms available.
+Sequoia National Park is open all year and is seldom crowded, receiving only about one-third of the visitors that overrun Yosemite in summer.

 If you've only got a day, the giant redwood trees are one of the area's most exciting features.
 You can visit the General Sherman Tree or General Grant by taking a short walk from the main road, but they're not the only great things to see or do.
-Check out more of the best things to do.
+Check out more of the best things to do at Sequoia.

 Getting Around Sequoia National Park

-When driving from one location to another, expect to average 25 mph or less.
+When driving around Sequoia, expect to average 25 mph or less.
 It takes about 1 to 1.5 hours to drive from Grant Village to Roads End in Kings Canyon.

-Winter snow sometimes closes the road between the Giant Forest and Grant Village, and you should always have chains with you in winter.
-These are the rules you need to know.
-When that road is closed, you won't be able to get into Sequoia National Park from CA Hwy 180.
+Winter snow sometimes closes the road between the Giant Forest and Grant Village, and you may not be able to get into Sequoia National Park from CA Highway 180.
 Call 449-565-3341 for a recorded message about road conditions or visit the alerts page of the national park website.

 Tips for Visiting Sequoia National Park

 During the annual National Parks Week in April, entry is free in more than 100 parks nationwide, including Sequoia National Park.
 Get more information at the National Parks Week website.
 Entry is also free on selected other days that vary by year.
 You'll find the current year's list here.

 Mobile devices may not work everywhere.
 If constant communication is important, check your provider's coverage map and leave your hotel phone number with the folks back home.

 In the national parks, pets are allowed only in campgrounds, picnic areas, and other developed areas.
 In the National Forest, they can go on trails with you but must be on a leash less than 6 feet long.